dhthwy/r/README.md

 "It's different when you actually have the op to connect with people often and easily.

 That's not the case here.
 You can't just add poison to a formation.
 That isn't an update.
 It's foundation laying.
 Taking away from that after recent history is a show-stopper.
 YOU DON'T HAVE ANY IDEA HOW MUCH TIME IS LEFT.
-SO WE DON'T INTENTIONALLY REDUCE IT 'cause someone else when that someone else was an unhelpful trash talking two-faced jerk.
+SO WE DON'T INTENTIONALLY REDUCE IT 'cause someone else when that someone else was an unhelpful greedy trash talking two-faced jerk.
 "

 "